EU's first-ever 'Eurovision' song stirs controversy

 The European Broadcasting Union (EBU), a Swiss-based association which runs the event, noted that it had "carefully scrutinised the EU entry".

-And "the new submission was found not to breach rules on the high integrity and dignity of the contest," it said.
+And "the new submission was found not to breach rules on the integrity and dignity of the contest," it said.

-'Eurovision' also has other unorthodox entries from as far afield as Israel and Australia, under complex rules.
+'Eurovision' also has other unorthodox entries from as far afield as Israel and Australia, under complex guidelines.

 But issues of technical eligibility aside, the EU song has stirred political controversy after Britain and Russia complained, in strident terms, about its content.